legislation/data-documentation/formats/xml.md

 <!-- TODO table of contents looks different in AKN -->

-When a contents page is requested using a URL such as `http://www.legislation.gov.uk/ukpga/1985/67/contents` (which is the usual document retrieved after a request to an identifier URI), you will get back a table of contents for the legislation.
-The table of contents is a combination of the contents of the requested version, previous versions and, if you're looking at the current table of contents, prospective changes to the legislation.
+When a contents page is requested using a URL such as `http://www.legislation.gov.uk/ukpga/1985/67/contents/data.xml` (which is the usual document retrieved after a request to an identifier URI), you will get back a table of contents for the legislation.
+The table of contents is a combination of the contents of the requested version, previous versions and, if you’re looking at the current table of contents, prospective changes to the legislation.

-Within the table of contents, any sections that aren't valid at the date requested have a `Match="false"`<!-- TODO AKN is different, seems to just use period="" with dates instead --> attribute.
-The `Status` attribute indicates the status of the section at the requested date, which can be `Prospective` (the section hasn't yet come into force on that date), `Repealed` or `Discarded` (a section which was never brought into force and was later repealed)<!-- TODO again AKN doesn't do this, has class="prospective" and aforementioned period info -->.
+Within the table of contents, any sections that aren’t valid at the date requested have a `Match="false"`<!-- TODO AKN is different, seems to just use period="" with dates instead --> attribute.
+The `Status` attribute indicates the status of the section at the requested date, which can be `Prospective` (the section hasn’t yet come into force on that date), `Repealed` or `Discarded` (a section which was never brought into force and was later repealed)<!-- TODO again AKN doesn’t do this, has class="prospective" and aforementioned period info -->.
 Other attributes, such as `RestrictStartDate`, `RestrictEndDate` and `RestrictExtent` provide additional information about the validity of the section <!-- TODO AKN uses separate metadata in <meta> instead of attributes for this -->.

-For example, the table of contents at `http://www.legislation.gov.uk/ukpga/1975/30/contents` includes a Part whose content has been repealed:
+For example, the table of contents at `http://www.legislation.gov.uk/ukpga/1975/30/contents/data.xml` includes a Part whose content has been repealed:

 ```
 <ContentsPart ContentRef="part-II"